yfsui/tracker/README.md

 <h1>A Web App: 2018 Central Park Squirrel Sightings</h1>
-<h3>We kept track of all the known squirrels in the central park and built a web app which allow others to add, update, and view squirrel data. <h3>
+<p>We kept track of all the known squirrels at central park and built a web app which would allow others to add, update, and view squirrel data.
+We created a map that displayed the locations of 100 squirrel sightings.
+Also, we listed all squirrels with detailed information about their latitude, longitude, unique squirrel ID, shift, date, age, fur color and habits. <p>

 <h4> The link to the app:</h4>